 Science-backed listening skills 3: non-verbal interaction

-Body language is also an important part of the active listening skills toolkit.
+Body language is also an important part of active listening toolkit.
 In his Active Listening in Peer Interviews paper, psychologist Weger et al (2010) said that simply by listening, we are communicating.
 Therefore, lots of non-verbal involvement goes a long way, such as looking at your speaker whilst they are talking.

 The importance of active listening skills in interpersonal relationships cannot be underestimated.
 Think about how you deal with customers or clients on a daily basis.
-Then, think about some of your own experience as a customer.
+Then, think about some of your own experiences as a customer.
 Were you more engaged with someone you felt was listening to you?
 Equally, did you feel you had a good response from a customer after you dealt with their query?

 According to a study by psychologist Carl Rogers, active listening is at the heart of every healthy relationship.
 Good listeners refrain from making judgements and provide a safe environment for their speakers.
 A good listener can also demonstrate they care about what the speaker is saying.

 Rogers says: “when people are listened to sensitively, they tend to listen themselves with more care and make clear exactly what they are feeling […] because listening reduces the threat of having one’s ideas criticised.
 The person is more likely to feel his contributions are more worthwhile [and] the result of listening is the change within the listener himself.
 Listening builds deep, positive relationships and tends to alter constructively the attitudes of the listener.”

 If you would like to improve your active listening skills, try and practice the following:

 Understand your speaker’s “need for belonging”.
 Try and listen for a message they are trying to communicate, rather than just hearing what they are saying.